fish-shell/fish-shell/doc_src/index.rst

 This line is only needed when scripts are executed without specifying the interpreter.
 For functions inside fish or when executing a script with ``fish /path/to/script``, a shebang is not required (but it doesn't hurt!).

-.. _initialization:
+.. _configuration:

-Initialization files
+Configuration files
 ====================

-On startup, Fish evaluates a number of configuration files, which can be used to control the behavior of the shell.
-The location of these is controlled by a number of environment variables, and their default or usual location is given below.
+When fish is started, it reads and runs its configuration files.
+Where these are depends on build configuration and environment variables.

+The main file is ``~/.config/fish/config.fish`` (or more precisely ``$XDG_CONFIG_HOME/fish/config.fish``).

 Configuration files are evaluated in the following order:

-- Configuration shipped with fish, which should not be edited, in ``$__fish_data_dir/config.fish`` (usually ``/usr/share/fish/config.fish``).

 - Configuration snippets in files ending in ``.fish``, in the directories:

   - ``$__fish_config_dir/conf.d`` (by default, ``~/.config/fish/conf.d/``)
   - ``$__fish_sysconf_dir/conf.d`` (by default, ``/etc/fish/conf.d/``)
   - Directories for third-party software vendors to ship their own configuration snippets for their software.
-Fish searches the directories in the ``XDG_DATA_DIRS`` environment variable for a ``fish/vendor_conf.d`` directory; if this variable is not defined, the default is usually to search ``/usr/share/fish/vendor_conf.d`` and ``/usr/local/share/fish/vendor_conf.d``
+Fish searches the directories in the ``XDG_DATA_DIRS`` environment variable for a ``fish/vendor_conf.d`` directory; if that variable is not defined, the default is ``/usr/share/fish/vendor_conf.d`` and ``/usr/local/share/fish/vendor_conf.d``, unless your distribution customized this.

   If there are multiple files with the same name in these directories, only the first will be executed.
   They are executed in order of their filename, sorted (like globs) in a natural order (i.e. "01" sorts before "2").

 - System-wide configuration files, where administrators can include initialization that should be run for all users on the system - similar to ``/etc/profile`` for POSIX-style shells - in ``$__fish_sysconf_dir`` (usually ``/etc/fish/config.fish``).
 - User initialization, usually in ``~/.config/fish/config.fish`` (controlled by the ``XDG_CONFIG_HOME`` environment variable, and accessible as ``$__fish_config_dir``).

-These paths are controlled by parameters set at build, install, or run time, and may vary from the defaults listed above.

-If you are unsure where to put your own customisations, use ``~/.config/fish/config.fish``.

 ``~/.config/fish/config.fish`` is sourced *after* the snippets.
 This is so users can copy snippets and override some of their behavior.